-Savings account is a deposit account which you can put you money into and earn interest on the money.
+A savings account is a deposit account which you can put your money into and earn interest on the money.

 The interest rates that you earn vary from bank to bank.

-It come with a debit car which you can use to withdraw money at ATMs and carry out any point of sale transactions.
+It comes with a debit card which you can use to withdraw money at ATMs and carry out any point of sale transactions.

 2. No Monthly fees

 Check whether the account you want to open has any monthly fees charges.